Do you know you can save money on food by cooking at home? Yes! Did you know you can save time too?!? Oh yeah!

 I’ve been eating burritos for dinner 3 days a week, for 4 years and I still love it!

-Get to know your favorite recipes by heart.
+Get to know your favorite recipes by heart to make meal planning easy.

 That way you’ll never have to stare at your phone at the grocery store trying to figure out what you need and wander aimlessly up and down a spice aisle looking for something you’ll probably only use once.